-The easiest way to find out the origin of followers is to use an influencer marketing platform.
-In our Influencer search tool, you can see the distribution of influencers’ followers by gender, age, country, and city.
-As data runs directly from Instagram, the influencer can’t change it by themselves.
+The easiest way to find out the origin of followers is to use an influencer search tool that shows you the distribution of influencers’ followers by gender, age, country, and city.

 For example, here’s a profile of Boity Thulo, the biggest South African influencer on Instagram.
 Unsurprisingly, most of her followers are from South Africa, followed by other African countries.
 As she is well-known in South Africa, there is no reason to suspect her of having fake Instagram followers.

 On the other hand: if most of her Instagram followers were from Pakistan, we could tell that these are probably purchased.

 If you’re not using any influencer analytics tool, you can simply reach out to an influencer and ask for a screenshot of their followers’ demographics before starting the collaboration.
 However, we’ve heard of cases where those screenshots have been photoshopped – so make sure to double-check.

 *A little disclaimer here: Instagram, TikTok, and YouTube are all international social media platforms so almost all users have both local and foreign followers – that does not always refer to purchased followers.